-Notes to the Consolidated Financial Statements For the Year Ended 30 June 2021
+Notes to the Consolidated Financial Statements

-1. Statement of Significant Accounting Policies
+Note 1 Statement of Significant Accounting Policies

 General Information

 The consolidated financial statements and notes represent those of Contango Asset Management Limited as a group consisting of Contango Asset Management Limited (the Company) and the entities it controlled at the end of, or during, the year (the Group).
 The financial statements are presented in Australian dollars, which is the Group's functional and presentation currency.